estnltk/estnltk/docs/tutorials/dependency_syntax.rst

     .. note::

         If you are familiar with the CONLL data format, you should remember that EstNLTK uses a bit different indexing system than CONLL.
-In the CONLL data format, counting of the words typically starts from ``1`` and the root node has index ``0``.
+In the CONLL data format, word indices typically start at ``1`` and the root node has the parent index ``0``.
+In EstNLTK, word indices start at ``0`` and the root node has the parent index ``-1``.

 The tree structure described in the previous example of MaltParser's output can be illustrated with the following dependency tree: